tyleratk/twitter-sentiment/README.md

 #### Number of tweets about the Eagles
 ![](images/eagles.png)

-Another tool I used was building semantic plots to visualize topics.
-To get these topics I used LDA or Latent Dirichlet Allocation.
+[comment]: <> (Another tool I used was building semantic plots to visualize topics.
+To get these topics I used LDA or Latent Dirichlet Allocation. )